stranchetti/CSCI5502/README.md

 Repos with less than 172 events over the entire course of 2015 are discarded automatically (using filtering in example workflow above).
 Frequency counts are ten extracted from the remaining repos.

 `mysql> SELECT COUNT(*), repo, MONTH(created) AS created_month FROM events GROUP BY repo, created_month INTO OUTFILE 'relevant_counts';`

+In order to be classified as successful it must beat the average number of commits for that month in our remaining data 6 months out of the year.
+This gives the following number of successful and unsuccessful repos:

+8954 successful repos (6.410825517290757%)
+130716 unsuccessful repos (93.58917448270925%)

+Create a column for success (TRUE/FALSE) in the repos table of the database indicating the success of the repo

+`./success.py -r year.pickle -t 5 success_counts/*